florianholzapfel/express-restify-mongoose/v3/index.md

 ### Distinct

-If the field is private or protected and the request does not have appropriate access, an empty array is returned.
+If the field is private or protected and the request does not have appropriate access, an empty array is returned

 ```
 GET /Customer?distinct=name